Jayj30pro/Jayj30pro/README.md

 <!-- Thanks for inspecting my code!
 Feel free to reach out and connect with me! -->

-- 👋 Hi, I’m Jason
+- 👋 Hi, I’m Jason Results-driven software developer with experience in full-stack development and a passion for creating efficient and user-friendly applications.
+Skilled in JavaScript, Python, and Angular
 - 👀 I’m interested in Web Design, AI, Cybersecurity, and Robotics.
-- 🌱 I’m currently learning Ionic and Angular
+- 🌱 I’m currently learning Micropython
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me jayj3.0pro@gmail.com